dsalwasser/Bitsy/README.md

 # Bitsy

-Bitsy is an itsy-bitsy bit vector with rank and select support, which has a space overhead of 3.40% in its default (fastest) configuration.
+Bitsy is an itsy-bitsy bit vector with rank and select support, whose rank and select data structures have a combined space overhead of 3.40% in its default (fastest) configuration.

 ## How to build